unique1o1/Meta-Music/README.md

 **Note for MacOS users**: If you experience problems with fork in macOS, put `OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES` in your environment variable to fix the issue.
 This is an issue with macOS 10.13 where Apple changed the way fork() works on the OS which is incompatible with Python fork().

-**Note for Windows users**: Also install python-magic-bin using pip i.e `pip install python-magic-bin`.
-But current the program is not working for windows
+**Note for Windows users**: Currently the program is not working for windows